 What blogging—good blogging at its most intelligent—does is to do unto writing and thinking-about-writing (and writing-about-thinking-about writing, thinking-about-writing-about-thinking, and so on) what Montaigne did in assaying the essay and in so doing performing a sublime transcendent translationary act on Marcus Aurelius and co.’s memoir / life-writing / commentary.

-Blogging at its best (and even not at its best, just what commoner mortals aspire to as its ideal form) should have Montaigne’s essay in mind as blogging’s closest relative, for form and function, for material and content, modus operandi, meandering discursiveness en flânant, but always with something to say–even if it takes a while to come around to it–moving in conversational cadences.
-Always with an intent to reach out to others, to do so in common humanity in the shared free open space of the e-verse, and with that chattiness, circularity, and relaxed inconclusiveness that characterises human conversational interaction.
+Blogging at its best (and even not at its best, just what commoner mortals aspire to as its ideal form) should have Montaigne’s essay in mind as blogging’s closest relative, for form and function, for material and content, modus operandi, meandering discursiveness en flânant, but always with something to say—even if it takes a while to come around to it—moving in conversational cadences.
+Always with an intent to reach out to others, to do so in common humanity in the shared free open space of the e-verse, to create and build and maintain refuge; and with that chattiness, circularity, and relaxed inconclusiveness that characterises human conversational interaction.
 Unfinishedness is human.
 Leaving things open isn’t always a flaw, it too can be human: making something alive, having the generosity and kindness to leave it open for others to continue, having the humility and wisdom to acknowledge and accept incompleteness and to embrace it as the human/ist essaying condition.